arcalot/arcalot.github.io/docs/arcaflow/creating-plugins/python.md

 **Keep in mind, you should always test your plugin.** See [Testing your plugin](#testing-your-plugin) below for details.

+!!! tip
+    To prevent output from breaking the functionality when attached to the Arcaflow Engine, the SDK hides any output your step function writes to the standard output or standard error.
+You can use the `--debug` flag to show any output on the standard error in standalone mode.

 ### Types

 The SDK supports a wide range of types.
 Let's start with the basics: